miquelvir/lsds-2025/DEVELOPER_SETUP.md

 > [!NOTE]
 > All (3) members of your group must be from the same seminar.
+> Only one member of the group must create the repository and share it with the others.

 - Fill in [this spreadsheet](https://docs.google.com/spreadsheets/d/1dZ6m6r7b2M4QpjbJlqoQ2XpHhlhRuUGJauw2goXzXto/edit?usp=sharing) with your group members.